leesper/holmes/README.md

 * EveryHour - logging to different file every hour
 * EveryMinute - logging to different file every minute
 * AlsoStdout - also logging to stdout
+* PrintStack - print stack infos of all go-routines when crashed

 ```go